Calculate the Area of a Circle

 Which is equivalent to 1 = 1 .

-Uncovered area = Overlapping area
+Uncovered area = overlapping area

 This is an identity; not tautology.

-Circle area = Square area
+Circle area = square area

 The area of both the square and the sum of the quadrants equals 16 right triangles with legs of a quarter, and a half of the square's sides, and its hypotenuse equal to the radius of the circle.

-Circumference of a Circle
+Calculate the Circumference of a Circle

 The circumference of a circle is derived from its area algebraically by subtracting a smaller circle and dividing the difference by the difference of the radii.

 For centuries, the circle has been a symbol of mathematical elegance—and the pi its most iconic constant.
+While the approximate value of 3.14159…, commonly denoted by the Greek letter pi, is widely recognized today, the historical development of this concept is less understood.
+Some think 'Standard Geometry' means accepting the pi.
 But beneath the surface of tradition lies a deeper question: Are the formulas we use truly derived from geometric logic, or are they inherited approximations dressed in symbolic authority?

-The constant relationship between a circle's circumference and its diameter has captivated mathematicians for millennia.
 Ancient civilizations grappled with this geometric challenge, employing various methods to approximate this ratio.
 They deserve credit for their mathematical ingenuity.
 But the fact that these methods were developed thousands of years ago should not shield them from scrutiny.

 The verse of 1.
 Kings 7:23 in the Holy Bible suggests that some estimated it as 3.